-The EOS's investment objective is to outperform the return of a policy portfolio consisting of 44% Russell 3000, 21% MSCI ACWI ex US, 10% CPI +6% and 25% Barclays Capital Aggregate.
+The investment return is evaluated against a policy benchmark consisting a pro rata representation of the asset allocation utilizing indices outlined in the Investment Policy.
+The EOS's investment objective is to outperform the return of a policy portfolio.
 In addition, the EOS's performance is evaluated relative to the InvestorForce Public Fund Universe, a universe representing the performance of 260 Public Funds.
 Marquette utilizes the InvestorForce Performance Reporting network, an advanced and comprehensive analysis and performance management platform, comprised of 48 different investment consulting firms located throughout the United States.